-This indicates that every domain has levels that we can climb, this means that no genius is just born, they climb the latter and they can fall of the letter of success if they stop practicing their craft.
+This indicates that every domain has levels that we can climb, this means that no genius is just born, they climb the ladder, and they can fall off the ladder of success if they stop practising their craft.

-The purpose of this article is that you learn about Polgár’s blueprint and apply it to your personal domain of interest so that you can become a genius in your field.
+The purpose of this article is for you to learn about Polgár’s blueprint and apply it to your personal domain of interest so that you can become a genius in your field.

-In the following part of this article, we are going to deconstruct what characteristics you can emulate from the Polgár’s in order to maximize your potential,
+In the following part of this article, we are going to deconstruct what characteristics you can emulate from the Polgár’s to maximise your potential,

-The five-ingredients of a genius that you are going to find in the next part of this article are derived from my observation of the beautiful story about this beautiful family, of course, they don’t represent their ideas but mine.
+The five-ingredients of a genius that you are going to find in the next part of this article, are derived from my observation of the beautiful story about this wonderful family, of course, they do not represent their ideas but mine.

 Ingredient One – Rage To Master